Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Dog Friendly Hiking Trails in Oconomowoc, WI

-There are 8 dog-friendly hiking trails within 40 kilometres of Oconomowoc.
+There are 10 dog-friendly hiking trails within 40 kilometers of Oconomowoc.
 Use the links below to get an overview of each one, see pictures, print directions, and even read reviews from other dog owners.
 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Oconomowoc.

 Pet Friendly Nashotah Park